Rock and Roll Music (song)

-"Rock and Roll Music" is a song written and recorded (in May 1957) by Chuck Berry.
+"Rock and Roll Music" is a song by American musician and songwriter Chuck Berry, written and recorded by Berry in May 1957.
 It has been widely covered and is one of Berry's most popular and enduring compositions.

-"Rock and Roll Music" was a record chart hit for Berry, reaching the top 10 in the United States.
+"Rock and Roll Music" was met with instant success, reaching the top 10 in the United States.
 The Beatles' 1964 recording topped singles charts in Europe and in Australia, and the Beach Boys had a U.S. top 10 hit with the song in 1976.

 Original song

 The sessions for "Rock and Roll Music" took place in May 1957 in Chicago.
 The session was produced by Leonard Chess and Phil Chess.
 Backing Berry were Lafayette Leake (piano), Willie Dixon (bass), and Fred Below (drums).
 Chess records issued the song as a single in September 1957 on both the 45 and 78 rpm formats.
 It reached number six on Billboard magazine's R&B Singles chart and number eight on Hot 100 chart before the year's end.

 In 2004, Rolling Stone magazine ranked Berry's version number 128 on its list of the "500 Greatest Songs of All Time".
 The song is also included in the Rock and Roll Hall of Fame's list of the "500 Songs That Shaped Rock and Roll".